cho45/NanoVNA-Web-Client/README.md

 # Requirements

-## Mac
+## macOS

 no requirements

 ## Android

 Connect device via USB OTG connector.
+(Type-C to Type-C cable may not be usable.
+I recommend using USB-A OTG adapter.)

 ## Linux (Ubuntu)